Vegan Scholarships

 University of Hawaii at Manoa, Department of Human Nutrition, Food, and Animal Science

 Up to $10,000 in scholarship funding is provided under the Roth-Vegetarian Scholarship program.
 Financial assistance will first be offered to full-time graduate students first; then undergraduates are considered.
 The successful applicant will be a U.S. citizen studying either human nutrition or a course of study designed to promote the habits and practices of vegetarianism.
-In addition, candidates must themselves be practicing vegetarians.
+In addition, candidates must themselves be practicing vegetarians and/or vegans.
 The scholarship recipient will be selected based on his or her academic record and personal statement with respect to goals.